WCSCourses/GenEpiLAC2023/Manuals/Assembly_method_comparison/Assembly_annotation.md

 - Specify the prefix for the output files
     - `out.summary`
-- Specify the the report files made by the separate runs of `ariba` for each isolate
+- Specify the report files made by the separate runs of `ariba` for each isolate
     - `16B_out.run/report.tsv MW2_out.run/report.tsv MSSA476_out.run/report.tsv`
 - Specify the
     - ``